irthomasthomas/Observer/README.md

 Creating your own Observer AI consist of three things:

 * SENSORS - input that your model will have
-* MODELS - models run by ollama or by Ob-Server
+* MODELS - Small LLMs
 * TOOLS - functions for your model to use

 ## Quick Start